datsfilipe/shareable-notes/01-cs/computational-thinking/Introduction to Fundamental Computational Principles.md

+---
-# Introduction to Fundamental Computational Principles
+title: "Introduction to Fundamental Computational Principles"
+---

 ## Essential Equation of Computers